 A virtual assistant (in this context, a computer program that acts for a user) can perform tasks or services for an individual, based on commands or questions – Usually these instructions and commands are prefixed by a wake word, such as Hey Google, followed by the instruction.
-Initially you had to prefix each action by using the wake word, but now these devices are able to handle continuous conversations.
+Initially, you had to prefix each action by using the wake word, but now these devices can handle continuous conversations.

 An example of a continuous conversation might be “Hi Google, what’s the weather forecast today?”, the device answers then continues to listen for a short period in case there is a follow up – “What is the forecast for tomorrow?”.
 Note that for the follow up you don’t need the wake word.

-I can get in my car, tell the assistant to play music (radio station, group or genre, listen to a podcast and navigate to a destination.
+I can get in my car, tell the assistant to play music, a radio station, a specific group or genre, listen to a podcast and navigate to a destination.
 All without touching the phone.